~ Discuss with a teacher, in pairs, or in groups ~ Then share your results in a classroom discussion ~

 I think I just like languages in general.
 The world uses hundreds of different languages

 every day.
-It seems to me that language more or less co-created our cultures¡¦
+It seems to me that language more or less created our cultures.
+Interesting.

 6) How do you use the Internet to study English?
 What websites do you use?

 I use social media.
-I have a Facebook account and try to use my English there.
+I have a few accounts and many contacts.
+I try to use my English there.

 7) What forms of social media can you use when you study?
 Are they helpful?

-I use various chat group forums.
+I use various chat group forums (facebook).
 They are easy to join and, most of the time,

 the members are eager and helpful.
-You just have to take the time to find them.
+You just have to take the time to find them (locally).